Portuguese Sausage and Kale Soup [Caldo Verde Recipe] — a 30-minute meal

-This hearty and comforting Portuguese Sausage and Kale Soup (Caldo Verde Recipe) is chock full of kale, beans, and other vegetables!
+This hearty and comforting Portuguese Sausage Kale Soup (Caldo Verde Recipe) is chock full of kale, beans, and other vegetables!
 This delicious soup is a real crowd-pleaser too!
-As an added bonus, it’s on the table in just 30 minutes.
-You might want to make a double batch though because this soup is even better the next day!
+As a bonus, it’s on the table in just 30 minutes.
+You might want to make a double batch because this soup is even better the next day!

 Two bowls of Portuguese Sausage and Kale soup on a table next to a large pot of soup.